Anita Avedian, M.S., LMFT, CAMS-IV

 Working as an external EAP for many years, Anita gained additional experience with providing assessment, referral, counseling services, workshops, including team building and skill training to company employees.
 From 2009-2011, Anita worked with Kaiser Permanente as a Physician and Employee Assistance Program Coordinator.
 As the internal EAP, Anita worked with many departments, managers, and employees.
 She offered consulting to management, problem solving to employees and physicians, assessments and appropriate referrals.

 In 2011, Anita realized there was a need to standardize the practices in the Anger Management field.
 The California Association of Anger Management Providers (CAAMP) was co-founded by Anita, which is currently the California Chapter of the National Anger Management Association (NAMA).
+Anita has chaired the CAAMP annual conference three times to date, inviting legal professionals including attorneys and judges, and well known therapists to share their expertise with the anger management treatment community.

 Also in 2013, Anita partnered with her former intern, Rachel Thomasian, and Rachel’s husband, to develop ShrinkSync, a social networking app, created to meet the needs of mental health professionals (www.ShrinkSync.com).
-This went public in late 2014, and is a growing success.
+This went public in late 2014, and was a growing success.
 Since Anita feels passionate about helping therapists build their practice, she formed Private Practice Essentials with Rachel Thomasian – consulting and offering monthly workshops. www.PrivatePracticeEssentials.com